zubinchopra/portaldocs/portal-sdk/generated/portalfx-create.md

 <a name="building-custom-create-forms-migrating-from-legacy-arm-dropdowns-to-accessible-versions"></a>
 ### Migrating from legacy ARM dropdowns to Accessible versions
 For scenarios where your Form is built in terms of EditScope, the FX now provides versions of the new, accessible ARM dropdowns that are drop-in replacements for old, non-accessible controls.
 These have minimal API changes and are simple to integrate into existing Blades/Parts.

-We have created a version of the accessible dropdowns which will enable you to upgrade with minimal api changes.
-The options interface supports the following
--`form`
--`accessor`
-These options enable the dropdowns to support editscope.
-Validations have been changed to only support custom validations or `required` validations.

-The produced viewmodel will also fulfill the orignal contract for the following members -`getObjectByName`
--`items`
-All other options and properties are either part of the new drop downs, or no longer available/supported.

 <a name="building-custom-create-forms-migrating-from-legacy-arm-dropdowns-to-accessible-versions-subscriptions-dropdown"></a>
 #### Subscriptions dropdown